Diesel Fuel Line Catalyst and Saving Fuel While Reducing Emissions

-That is not to say fuel additives and treatments do not have value, merely that fuel treatments and additives are not catalysts.
+That is not to say fuel additives and treatments do not have value, merely that fuel treatment and additives are not catalysts.
 Different chemical compounds added to fuel accomplish different ends.
 The active agent in a treatment determines the use of the additive.

 Types of Fuel Treatments

-Not only do fuel treatments and additives combust along with fuel, fuel additives/treatments do not actually catalyze a change in fuel.
+Not only do fuel treatments and additives combust along with fuel, but fuel additives/treatments also do not actually catalyze a change in fuel.
 Instead, treatments and additives simply supplement fuel.
 Treatments and additives become an additional component in fuel, but they do not change the molecular structure of the fuel.

 This is evident in the fact that additives and treatments often separate from fuel and often evaporate at different rates than petroleum and diesel.
 There is a long list of chemical compounds used as the active agents in additives and treatments:

 •silicone and other anti-foaming agents

 Not one of the active above agents used in additives and treatments qualify as a catalyst.

 Almost zero fuel catalyst treatments are catalysts.
 Nor do the active agents used in most additives and treatment catalyze fuel.

 Diesel Fuel Additive Reviews – What Different Additives Do for An Engine